The 15 Relationship Questions Marriage Counselors Get Asked the Most

 How can I rid the image of my spouse who cheated?

 Infidelity is a common topic in marriage counseling.
 “I tell clients that what helps is counseling, promises that it will never happen again, and that they should work on their marriage,” says Gilda Carle, PhD, relationship expert and author of Ask for What You Want And Get It.
 Therapy will give you understanding and insight into what happened and why it occurred.
 Counseling can help you communicate better and give you peace of mind knowing that you tried to make things work if you do decide to step away from your partner and relationship.
+These funny marriage quotes will make you laugh, even in the worst moments.

 Are we as bad as your other clients?